REmoonREfaat/Vacancy/README.md

 2.Open the project in Visual Studio or Visual Studio Code.

 3.Configure your database connection in appsettings.json:

+4.Run the following command in the Package Manager Console (PMC) to create the database and seed initial data (if using Entity Framework Core): entityframeworkcore\update-database
+Note: Make sure you have selected the correct project in PMC before running this command

+5.Build and run the application.

 ```json
 {
   "SQLSERVER": {